minidmnv/aoc2022/README.md

 Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
 For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.

-To supply enough magical energy, the expedition needs to retrieve a minimum of fifty stars by December 25th.
+To supply enough magical energy, the expedition needs to retrieve a minimum of fifty :star:s by December 25th.
 Although the Elves assure you that the grove has plenty of fruit, you decide to grab any fruit you see along the way, just in case.

-Collect stars by solving puzzles.
+Collect :star:s by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
-Each puzzle grants one star.
+Each puzzle grants one :star:.
 Good luck!

 ## 🎄 Results 🎄